open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions/README.md

 }
 ```

-### BaggageSpanProcessor
+### BaggageActivityProcessor

-The BaggageSpanProcessor reads entries stored in Baggage from the parent context
+The BaggageActivityProcessor reads entries stored in Baggage from the parent context
 and adds the baggage keys and values to the activity as attributes on start.

 Add this span processor to a tracer provider.